 Entrance fee: Free

 Even Michelangelo marveled in the beauty of the Pantheon and knew it was one of the most beautiful buildings in the world!
 This is truly one of the most amazing places to visit in Rome in 3 days – it’s the world’s largest unreinforced dome!
-As one of the most preserved buildings from Ancient Rome, the Pantheon will quickly become one of your favorite things during your city sightseeing in Rome.
+As one of the most preserved buildings from Ancient Rome, the Pantheon will quickly become one of your favorite things during your 3 days itinerary in Rome.

 Curious facts about the Pantheon